belzecue/BimDav_godot-rollback-netcode/README.md

 - **Reuse Despawned Nodes**: If enabled, de-spawned nodes will be reused rather than instancing the scene every time.
-This is can provide a large performance boost, but it requires the developer to carefully reset state during `_network_despawn()`.
+This is can provide a large performance boost in games that do a lot of spawning, but it requires the developer to carefully reset state during `_network_despawn()`.

 **Sound Manager:**